This brief tutorial shows students and new users how to protect user privacy by disabling recent files in Quick access in Windows 10.

 Windows 10 File Explorer

-The first step is to log on to your Windows 10 machine and open File Explorer.
-File Explorer is accessed from the folder icon next to the start button on the bottom task bar.
+First, log on to your Windows 10 machine and open File Explorer.
+File Explorer is accessed from the folder icon next to the start button on the bottom taskbar.

 Turn off Quick access below under Privacy: